Tuning in to Frequencies: How Global Assets Align with U.S. Put-Call Parity Residuals

 \section{Data and Methodological Details}

-This appendix collects the implementation details of the data, identification procedure, variable construction, sample cleaning, and regression evaluation used in the main text.
-The body of the paper focuses on the core intuition and main results; this appendix supplements that with the concrete procedures needed for replication.
+This appendix summarizes the implementation details behind the carry-gap construction, asset-return variables, drift proxy, and in-sample and out-of-sample evaluation.
+The main text focuses on economic interpretation and model comparison; this appendix records the data processing and estimation steps needed for replication.